fabritrv/SESC/README.md

 SESC will the return a list of smart contracts that include your keyword.
 The first time you search for a keyword it might take a while.
 After that SESC creates and alphabetical local cache to make your future search faster.

 **NOTE**:
 Still WIP.
-If you got your source codes through a different source still should still work, and it should also work with different data types but I haven't tested these options.
+If you got your source codes through a different source it should still work, and it should also work with different data types but I haven't tested these options.